How to Apply

 Thank you for your interest in the University of West Georgia.
 Admission to the Doctor of Education in School Improvement Program is highly competitive.
 All applicants, including previous UWG students, must complete all steps of the application process as outlined below.
-Only completed applications received by the deadline August 15, 2021 at 5pm Eastern Time will be considered.
+Only completed applications received by the deadlines of September 15 (Spring admission) and January 15 (Summer admission) will be considered.

-- Complete the online application for graduate admissions.
+Complete the online application for graduate admissions.
 You must identify your Area of Concentration on the application.
 The online application requires a $40 non-refundable application fee.
-GRE scores must be sent from ETS and transcripts can be mailed to University of West Georgia, Graduate Admissions, Mandeville Hall, 1601 Maple Street, Carrollton, GA 30118.
-(Universities may also send e-scripts to email@example.com)
+Transcripts can be mailed to University of West Georgia, Graduate Admissions, Mandeville Hall, 1601 Maple Street, Carrollton, GA 30118.
+(Universities may also send e-scripts to firstname.lastname@example.org)

-- Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+The C.V. should demonstrate progressive K-12 leadership experience, and include contact information for 3 references.
 Provide your current and complete contact information, including an active email address.

-- Official Transcripts: Request official transcripts from all institutions that you have attended, even if only for transfer credit (must include both undergraduate and graduate).
-Place the transcripts in an envelope in there original, sealed envelopes (it cannot be treated as official if it has been opened).
+Official Transcripts: Request official transcripts from all degree-granting institutions (Bachelor’s Master’s, etc.).
+Place the transcripts in an envelope in their original, sealed envelopes (it cannot be treated as official if it has been opened).
 All applicants must have earned a Master's degree from a regionally or nationally accredited institution.
 A cumulative minimum graduate grade point average (GPA) of 3.0 on a 4.0 scale is required for all graduate course work.

 NOTE: International applicants must follow procedures and timelines of the UWG International Student Admissions and Programs Office.